nearform/fast-jwt/README.md

 ### Decoding

-Create a decoder object by calling `createDecoder` and providing one or more of the following options:
+Create a decoder function by calling `createDecoder` and providing one or more of the following options:

 - `complete`: Return an object with the decoded header, payload, signature and input (the token part before the signature), instead of just the content of the payload.
 Default is `false`.
 - `json`: Always parse the payload as JSON even if the `typ` claim of the header is not `JWT`.
 Default is `false`.